Elizabeth MacLennan: Televised kiss

 MacLennan participated in one of the earliest known examples of an interracial kiss on television in Britain during You in Your Small Corner, a Granada Play of the Week written by Barry Reckord and broadcast live on 5 June 1962, in which she kissed Jamaican actor Lloyd Reckord.
 A claim for that milestone had previously been made for Emergency – Ward 10, which post-dates the kiss between Reckord and MacLennan.
 One earlier example (also involving Lloyd Reckord) has since been found.

 Personal life

 MacLennan married playwright, screenwriter, and director John McGrath in 1962.
 They had three children, Finn, Danny, and Kate.
 She was widowed in 2002, and she died of leukaemia on 23 June 2015, in London, aged 77 years.

-"MacLennon was one of nature's fiery spirits, who wholeheartedly put her beliefs into action", commented critic Michael Billington in her obituary in The Guardian.
+"MacLennan was one of nature's fiery spirits, who wholeheartedly put her beliefs into action", commented critic Michael Billington in her obituary in The Guardian.
 Her gravesite is with her husband's, in Rogart, Sutherland; their daughter Kate McGrath is now a theatrical producer.